 A key implication, I believe, is that organizations need to pull back and look at the full range of educational options they offer and consider the broader learning conversations to which they connect.

-How do the less formal elements of your contact with members – blog posts, posts on social networks, tweets – help to tie together the formal educational elements and contribute to the overall vision?
+How do the less formal elements of your contact with members and customers – blog posts, posts on social networks, tweets – help to tie together the formal educational elements and contribute to the overall vision?

-When you start thinking about your education in this way, you are engaging in social learning, even if this is not terminology that your organization has traditionally used to define social learning (assuming your organization has even attempted to define social learning.
+When you start thinking about your education in this way, you are engaging in social learning, even if this is not terminology that your organization has traditionally used to define social learning (assuming your organization has even attempted to define social learning).

 For additional thoughts, see: